Beliavsky/Fortran-tools-on-GitHub/README.md

 [IndentPatternFortran](https://github.com/JHenneberg/IndentPatternFortran): general indentation patterns for Fortran, by JHenneberg

 ### Interoperability
+[BindTo](https://cbfortran.sourceforge.io/bindto/): tries to make the communication with Fortran code from the outside more easily by automatically generating the required wrapping code.
+An intrinsic “iso_c_binding” module is used.
+In addition to the exposing Fortran code to C, BindTo can generate Cython files, which enable calling Fortran from Python.

 [Cython fortran-file](https://github.com/cphyc/cython_fortran_file): fast and easy reader for record-based binary format, as written by Fortran, by Corentin Cadiou

 [F2x](https://github.com/DLR-SC/F2x): versatile, template-based Fortran wrapper written in Python.
 Compared to the popular tool f2py it comes with two important differences: a full Fortran parser based on the work by the OpenFortranParser, and a very flexible code generation backend that uses Jinja2 templates.